Springing Forward in 2017

 Melissa's Dessert Sauces

-These delicious sauces are available in 5 flavors: Caramel, Chocolate, White Chocolate, Mango, and Raspberry.
-They are perfect for quick and easy desserts; Use them on crepes, ice cream, and cheese cake or drizzled over chocolate cake.
+These delicious sauces are available in 5 flavors: Caramel, Chocolate, White Chocolate, Cinnamon and Raspberry.
+They are perfect for quick and easy desserts; Use them on crepes, ice cream, and cheesecake or drizzled over chocolate cake.
 They come in a ready to use squeeze bottle that will make you look like a gourmet dessert maker!
 They will add the perfect touch of elegance to finish any meal.